shinyoungyou/user-docs/docs/pages/debugging.md

     Since the function is short, it may return quickly and take you back to the `multiply()` function right away.

 !!! notes
-     Once the inner function finishes, you'll be taken back to the point where it was called.
+     Once the inner function finishes, you will be taken back to the point where it was called.
 <figure markdown="span">
   ![Image title](../assets/debug7.gif){ width="100%" }
 </figure>